Books

 Clockwork Angel Book Review

-Last edited by Sarah Pereira on May 23, 2022
+Last edited on May 23, 2023 by Sarah Pereira

 Clockwork Angel is the first installment of The Infernal Devices trilogy by Cassandra Clare.
 After the death of her aunt, Tessa Gray’s brother, Nathaniel sends he a ticket to London .
 On arrival, she is kidnapped and abused by two cruel sisters, who work under the name of ‘The Dark Sisters’, until her eventual saving by a group of people who are referred to as Shadowhunters.
 She learns she has the ability to Change, or essentially shift and realizes someone powerful, the Magister, wants to exploit her power.

-Clockwork Angel was quite a fast read.
+Clockwork Angel was a fast read.
 The prologue at the start includes enough information that by the time you’ve begun reading, you aren’t confused.
 The writing is easy to follow and isn’t anything extraordinary.
 It is a big step up from her debut series.
 That said, the plot was just as mediocre as her other series and wasn’t anything too mind-blowing.
 The pacing of the book was terrible.
 There are chapters dedicated to info dumping and chapters where the characters seemingly do nothing.
 The foreshadowing in this book happened to be surprisingly awful.
 Most plot twists weren’t as shocking as they were made out to be.

 Given the time this was written, it would be true to the time if Jem talked about (or at the very least mentioned) racism he’s encountered.
 I find it very hard to believe that while he’s been living in London, nobody questioned his race or ethnicity.
 It’s the 1870s were talking about.
 The whole Shadowhunter realm felt detached from the real world.
 I read somewhere the Chinese translations wasn’t right either.

 As a character, Tessa was more disappointing than Clary Fairchild or Emma Carstairs.
 She’s the plain, special snowflake, unassuming girl with a secret power.
 Tessa falls into an infatuation of both Jem and Will pretty quickly into the story before it develops.
 Her personality lacks and she seems to only quote old classics.
 A lot of her ‘morals’ also happen to contradict each other.
 Tessa believes women can read, but is subsequently confused why Charlotte uses pants.
 She looks down at Jessamine and Charlotte, for no apparent reason.
-To quote her:

 “You wouldn’t think it to look at her, but she’s quite skilled with a variety of weapons, our Charlotte.”